NemoInc/coaching_devs_to_coach_devs/talks/talk_outline.md

-Don't steal the keyboard - it disempowers the learner.
-There will be tension - the learner will want you to do it, you'll want to do it.
-Be supportive, explain if need be why you're not going to. but don't do it.

-Don't stop them making mistakes - got to learn. it is a great way of learning. debugging is a key skill; if you don't make a mistake and debug it yourself you can't get experience of debugging. it's so vital. even if it's a typo. let the typo happen and cause problems. it's life as a developer.

-Don't give direct answers - Socratic questioning.
-Finding out how to answer your own questions is huge.

 These can all come across as mean, or passive aggressive.
 Perhaps the learner will resent you holding back this knowledge for "no good reason".
 Give them a good reason.